 "I Could Not Outrun The Giraffe"

-Shot in fog to show it in different lights
+Shot in fog to show it in the most

 "I Could Not Outrun The Giraffe" was developed more than 20 years ago when I spent 9 months working full time to produce the prototypes that led to it.
 When the final prototype was done, I gave it to a relative so I could watch it for a few years to see how it held up in the weather.
 I hadn’t planned to watch it for 20 years, but I had moved on to making the other sculptures that I have been selling ever since.
 That final prototype now is near Washington D.C. where they tell me that everyone who comes to their house stops to talk about it.
 It has held up fine over the years.

 Isn't it about time I made one for sale?

 I finally did.
 All the photos on this page are of it.
 The photo of it below was shot in blinding sunlight.
 The rule of thumb for capturing the accurate colors of artwork is to shoot under an overcast sky, but for work that might be placed outdoors it also should be seen in the brightest sunlight, which can be another color-muting light.